HSLdevcom/pelias-fuzzy-tests/README.md

 Note: running the test bench takes a long time, 1 hour or so.

+Note2: Fuzzy tester prints 'npm ERR!
+Test failed. ... ' to stderr when success rate is below full 100%.
+Such messages can be ignored.

-Note2: The test bench does not detect individual (=single address) regressions.
+Note3: The test bench does not detect individual (=single address) regressions.
 Only the overall score counts.